Author: Jeremy Reimer

 At some point, the lies get too big.
 And you can’t admit to them, because then you would have to admit that you lied before, and the whole thing would unravel.

 When lies turn into delusions, you’re in trouble.
-In trying to save face, in trying to avoid having to admit your own failure, you can end up losing the only thing that’s worth anything: your credibility and trustworthiness.
+In trying to save face, in trying to avoid having to admit your own failure, you can end up losing the only thing that’s worth anything: your credibility.

 View this post in the forums